-In 2013, Horzum AS acquired the Pinargozu mine in Türkiye.
-The property is located within the Turkish Provinces of Adana and has been in operation since 2016 producing high grade zinc.
+Horzum AS owns the Pinargozu mine in Türkiye, located within the Province of Adana and has been in operation since 2016 producing high grade zinc.
 The investment in Horzum AS is considered a joint venture for accounting purposes and accordingly is accounted for using the equity method.
+Summarized financial information of the joint venture on a 100% basis is as follows: